 Whether you like Gore Vidal or not he hit the nail on the head regarding a dictatorship but if we act in time we may be able to prevent a brutal one.
 If we don’t act in time we will get worse.
 We have some hard choices to make and we have no choice in the matter as whether to make them or not as our hand has been forced by a basic human instinct: survival.
 (There is evidence even that instinct is being eroded by the complexity and enormity of our seemingly infinite number of problems.)
 What I will say in the following goes against much of what most of us raised in the United States or present day Western civilization were ever taught.
 We are at a point in history where both Western civilization and the world could lose every advance of the last several thousand years.
-Those in our 60s and older have witnessed some changes that were not even slightly foreseeable.
+Those of us that are Baby Boomers and older have witnessed some changes that were not even slightly foreseeable.
 I’m sure most of us in that age group can remember Buck Rogers and Flash Gordon and by watching Star Trek and Star Wars we could imagine advances in technology concerning space, computers, and many gadgets that are now taken for granted but what we could not foresee were the societal and economic changes and the wretched and precarious state the world and humanity would be in.
 If we fail to regain control of the situation(s) that is going from bad to worse, our descendants on a global scale starting with those being born now, (those few that are unfortunate enough to survive), will be in the worst condition and predicament of humanity in all of recorded history.
-Those 40 and older and have lived in the United States, or the West, will have seen the best of times and unless we get control of affairs what is coming will make the Apocalypse and Auschwitz seem like heavenly utopias.
+Those of Generation X and older that have lived in the United States, or the West, will have seen the best of times and unless we get control of affairs what is coming will make the Apocalypse and Auschwitz seem like heavenly utopias.
 Most of us have children and grandchildren that will be in extreme danger.
-It was on our (baby boomers) generations’ watch things really took a nose dive for the worse.
-Our children, those of Generation X, have views, for the most part, very similar to ours so this essay also applies to them.
+It was on our (Baby Boomers) generations’ watch things really took a nose dive for the worse.
+Baby Boomer children, those of Generation X, have views, for the most part, very similar to Baby Boomers so this essay also applies to them.
 The “millennials” and those being born today have the most to lose being those with the longest time left to live.
-It applies to all generations but the “boomers” and “X’ will understand it quicker having witnessed many events discussed as they occurred.
+It applies to all generations but the “Boomers” and “Xers’ will understand it quicker having witnessed many events discussed as they occurred.
 From an economic world leader to a nation in debt and a hopelessly fractured society we have to ask “what happened, how did we get to this point”?
 In the words of Peter Fonda in the movie Easy Rider, “we blew it”.

 If we realize and can accept the inevitable and make some changes to our present system of democracy it may be possible to avert what is now a predictable disaster.
 A change, or a modification if you prefer, could be made that would still allow ample personal freedoms: freedom of the press, of speech, of assembly, of religion, to petition, and Second Amendment Rights while still maintaining the safety, security, and stability of the state and retaining Western culture.
 The ONLY other option is the relatively peaceful metamorphosis to an authoritarian state or a total collapse, anarchy and then the inevitable complete totalitarian state probably of the worst sort or a breakup of the US into several smaller countries each run by warlord type individuals constantly fighting for control.
 This would lead to even more chaos and more break ups into ever smaller and smaller territories and never ending violence.
 Even with what I propose the chance of survival is slim but as the situation is now the chance is none.
 On an episode of Star Trek The Next Generation a situation arose that only two options were available to the starship Enterprise.
 One left no chance for survival and the other only a slim chance.
 Commander Riker made the comment that given a choice between slim and none he would “choose slim any day”.